ADHD and Relationships: 5 Strategies to Build Better Connections

 Communication

-Communication often follows similar patterns.
-Someone with ADHD may hyperfocus during important discussions but seem distracted during routine conversations.
-They might also interrupt or change topics quickly—not because they don’t value what their partner is saying, but because their brain is making connections at a different pace.
+Your partner with ADHD may hyperfocus during important discussions but seem distracted during routine conversations.
+They might also interrupt or change topics quickly, not because they don't value what you're saying, but because their brain makes connections at a different pace.

 Parent-Child Dynamics

-A big challenge for a lot of non-ADHD partners6 is feeling like they’re the responsible one in the relationship.
-This dynamic can create resentment if it’s not addressed openly.
-Meanwhile, the partners with ADHD can feel constantly criticized or misunderstood, wondering why their efforts don’t seem good enough.
+A big challenge for many partners without ADHD is feeling like they're the responsible person in the relationship.8 This dynamic can build resentment if you and your partner don't talk about it openly.
+At the same time, the partner with ADHD may feel criticized or misunderstood.

-Melissa Orlov, author of The ADHD Effect on Marriage, explains the parent-child dynamic in couples with ADHD:6
+Melissa Orlov, author of The ADHD Effect on Marriage, explains the parent-child dynamic in couples with ADHD below.

 How to Build Stronger Relationships: Strategies for Couples